Comparison of ESB solutions popular on the CIS market

 Let's look at these options in more detail.

-The first option is an integration module in one of the systems.
+The first option is an integration module within one of the systems.

 As a rule, its development is delegated to the team that is directly responsible for developing that system.

-For such a team, integration development is not a core task and comes with risks such as making non-obvious integration mistakes, spending much more time than planned, or making architectural errors.
+For such a team, integration development is not a core task and comes with risks, such as introducing hard-to-detect integration errors, spending much more time than planned, or making architectural mistakes.

 In addition, the development team will need to build wrappers around the system to monitor integration health.
 That is a difficult and substantial task.